Living in Chatham-Kent ON: 11 Things to Know Before Moving

 As a result, Chatham-Kent is considered one of Ontario's manufacturing hubs, supporting manufacturing jobs in numerous industries, including automotive, transportation, heavy industry, and line automation.
 Some of the biggest companies in the area, particularly for heavy industry, are Wabtec Foundry and Accurcast Inc., both based in Chatham-Kent.

-Beyond manufacturing, Chatham-Kent has an increasing demand for skilled labour in many other industries, including agriculture, the public sector, the service industry, and professional industries, such as accounting, real estate, and law.
-The area of Chatham-Kent is committed to supporting small business owners; as such, they provide consulting services and community support to people starting small businesses.
-The Chatham-Kent Small Business Centre is a one-stop shop for advisory and support services for those looking to start or grow a small business.
+Beyond manufacturing, the economy in Chatham-Kent has an increasing demand for skilled labour in many other industries, including agriculture, the public sector, the service industry, and professional industries like accounting, real estate, and law.
+The municipality of Chatham-Kent is committed to supporting small business owners and provides consulting services and community support to those starting small businesses through the Chatham-Kent Small Business Centre.

 More information about finding a job in Chatham-Kent: